3 Simple Steps to Choose the Perfect Key to Sing In

 As a singer, you’re probably well aware of your vocal range.
 You feel comfortable singing in a particular key, and you know the high notes and low notes you’re going to struggle with.
 Fortunately, this doesn’t mean you’ll always be limited in your vocal repertoire.
 If you’re singing with a band, you’re lucky in that you can ask your bandmates to play a song in a different key, resulting in a lot more options for songs to sing!

 Sometimes, though, finding the appropriate key to sing in can be challenging.
 And you don’t want to make it any harder on your band!
-Here are some tips to help you through this process of finding the right key to sing in.
+Here are some tips to help you through this process of finding the easiest or perfect key to sing in.

 First things first: you’ll need to know the limits of your vocal range.
 Picking a song that is too low or too high for your voice will feel very uncomfortable for you to sing, and the audience will likely notice your stress.
 By knowing the general idea of the highest note you can sing and the lowest note you can sing, you right away should be able to tell when looking at a new piece of sheet music if it will sound good within your voice type.
 If you’re not sure of how to find your vocal range, start off on the piano, singing up and down the scales, and see where you feel comfortable singing!